agri-gaia/seerep/docs/mkdocs/getting_started/known_errors.md

 ## Unable to Start the Dev-Container

-If the setup or the `Remote-Containers: Reopen Folder in Container` operation encounters issues, consider trying the following steps to resolve the problem:
+If the setup or the `Remote-Containers: Reopen Folder in Container` operation encounters issues, consider one of the following steps to resolve the problem:

 1. Ensure that the container is not running in the background: